-FORTH is a social networking program to help congregations grow a year round culture of spiritual generosity.
+FORTH is a stewardship development program to help Unitarian Universalist congregations grow a year round culture of stewardship.

 Some of the healthiest Unitarian Universalist (UU) congregations focus more on stewardship than fundraising.
 While fundraising refers to money-raising efforts, stewardship is an attitude that is reflected in all of the congregation's efforts.
 As noted in chapter one of Beyond Fundraising: A Complete Guide to Congregational Stewardship, fundraising emphasized the need of the recipient; stewardship addresses people's spiritual need to give.